danielmroczek/PocketEdit/README.md

 Before you begin, please ensure you have the following:

-* A compatible multi-effects pedal (e.g., Sonicake Pocket GT).
+* A compatible multi-effects pedal (Sonicake Pocket Master).
 * A computer or mobile device with Bluetooth functionality.
   * If your computer does not have built-in Bluetooth, a USB Bluetooth 5.0 adapter can be used.
 This model was successfully tested during development: [UGREEN Bluetooth 5.0 USB Adapter](https://www.amazon.de/dp/B0CZD94YFR)
 * **Google Chrome** (or a modern Chromium-based browser like Microsoft Edge or Brave) that supports the **Web Bluetooth API**. *This is essential for the app to connect to your device.*